NSW virus toll hits 22 amid Easter warning

 “The movement of people with caravans and holidaymakers with surfboards and camping gear – it is almost non-existent.”

-Mr Worboys warned if drivers were pulled over this weekend and they didn’t have a good excuse to be on the road “you will be issued a $1000 fine”.
+Yet, nearly 50 people copped $1000 on-the-spot fines in the past 24 hours for breaching COVID-19 restrictions.

-The assistant commissioner also reminded people that from Friday officers would issue $5000 fines to anyone who spits or coughs on an emergency services worker or staff in hospitals and pharmacies.
+Fines of $5000 are also on offer to anyone who spits or coughs on an emergency services worker or staff in hospitals and pharmacies.

 “If anybody out there thinks it’s funny, thinks it’s some kind of right of passage, to either spit at a health worker or cough on them to make them feel vulnerable, you’re a coward,” he told reporters.